Eric Sprott

 Eric Sprott (born 1944/45) is a Canadian billionaire businessman.

 Early life

 Sprott has a bachelor's degree from Carleton University.

 Career

 Sprott started his career as a research analyst with Merrill Lynch, before becoming a fund manager.
 In 2001, he sold his first company, Sprott Securities, to the company's staff, and donated $10 million to Carleton University, who renamed their business school, the Sprott School of Business.

-Sprott advised investors to buy gold before the 2008 financial crash.
-Following the financial crisis, gold rallied to a new all time high of over $2000/oz.
+Sprott advised investors to buy gold before the 2008 financial crisis.
+After the 2008 financial crisis, gold rallied to a new all-time high of over $2000/oz.

+The Sprott Molybdenum Participation Corporation was a dedicated commodity hedge fund created in April 2007 to invest in molybdenum assets.
+The primary investment objective of the corporation was to achieve capital appreciation by investing in securities of private and public companies that explore for, mine, and process molybdenum.
+The fund was listed on Toronto Stock Exchange under the ticker MLY.

 He was the chairman of Sprott Inc, a Toronto-based asset management firm, from 2010 to May 2017.

 Sprott is a "long-time gold bull", and claims to hold 90% of his assets (except for Sprott Inc shares) in gold and silver.